Connecticut R&D Tax Credit: Everything You Need to Know

 - $5.5 million plus 6% of the excess over $200 million.

-- Depending on which calculation provides the higher credit amount, companies headquartered in an Enterprise Zone (EZ) with revenues in excess of $3 billion and employing more than 2,500 employees shall multiply their R&D expenses by 3.5% instead of using the calculation methods listed above.
+- Depending on which calculation provides the higher credit amount, companies headquartered in an Enterprise Zone (EZ) with revenues over $3 billion and employing more than 2,500 employees shall multiply their R&D expenses by 3.5% instead of using the above calculation methods.

 Does Connecticut have an R&D credit?